- Shows and Tickets

 The Jeannie Polinsky Rivkin Artistic Fund

-Artist Sponsors for Romeo and Juliet
+Artist Sponsor for Juliet

 This series provides Old Globe patrons with an opportunity to closely connect with productions both onstage and backstage.
 A panel selected from the artistic company of each show (playwrights, actors, directors, designers, and/or technicians) engages patrons in an informal and illuminating presentation of ideas and insights to enhance the theatre going experience.
 Each Insights Seminar takes place 90 minutes before curtain time on the Tuesday after performances begin, and includes an informal reception 30 minutes before the start.
 FREE; no reservations necessary.